VspaceKSP/Custom-Asteroids-Extras/README.md

 ------------

 <dl>
+<dt>OPM-Reconfig.cfg</dt><dd>This config for the Outer Planets Mod replaces the Kopernicus-based asteroid config that OPM ships with.
+Requires Custom Asteroids 1.6 or later.</dd>
 <dt>Trans-Neidon.cfg</dt><dd>This config for the Outer Planets Mod adds outer solar system bodies analogous to Centaurs, Kuiper belt objects, and periodic comets.
 Requires Custom Asteroids 1.6 or later.</dd>
 </dl>